Child Protection Policy

 Emotional Regulation Policy

-Please click on the link below to view our current school Emotional Regulation Policy.
-This identifies how we will support pupils to regulate their emotions and in turn the decisions they make.
+Please click on the link below to view our current school Emotional Regulation Policy which we are in the process of reviewing as part of our school development plan.
+The current policy identifies how we will support pupils to regulate their emotions and in turn the decisions they make.
 It identifies the three school expectations: Ready, Respectful, Safe.

 Anti Bullying Statement